cb7754/Weather-Station-Library-for-DS-15901-and-BME280/README.md

   - int accumulatedRain()        = The accumulated rain fell in the accumulated_rain_period in mm.
   - int lastDayRain()            = The rain of the last day in mm.
-  - String windDirection()       = Wind direction in a string form, i.e.: "NNE".
+  - String windDirection()       = Wind direction in a string form, e.g.: "NNE".
   - int windSpeed()              = Wind speed in Km/h.
   - int windGust()               = Wind gust in Km/h.
   - float temperature()          = Outside temperature in Celsius.